Cancer and its treatment can cause several complications, including:

 - Difficulty breathing.
 Cancer or cancer treatment may cause a feeling of being short of breath.
 Treatments may bring relief.

 - Nausea.
 Certain cancers and cancer treatments can cause nausea.
 Your doctor can sometimes predict if your treatment is likely to cause nausea.
-Medications and other treatments may help you prevent or cope with nausea.
+Medications and other treatments may help you prevent or decrease nausea.

 - Diarrhea or constipation.
 Cancer and cancer treatment can affect your bowels and cause diarrhea or constipation.